ruggeryiury/ugc-parser/README.md

 Dicts are declared by placing `#set` and the key of the dict right after.
 All followed keys/values will be placed on this dict until you close it an `#endset` line.

     #set dict_example
-        desc "This "desc" string will be placed on the "disc_example" dict.
+        desc "This "desc" string will be placed on the "disc_example" dict."
     #endset

 ## Lists